1. Home

 NOTE: As of StayLinked version 14, SSL connections are no longer allowed and TLS 1.0 is the default protocol.
 With StayLinked version 14.5, TLS 1.1 and 1.2 was fully supported.

-Basic instructions for how to enable SSL/TLS in StayLinked to connect to 5250 and 3270 systems.
+What follows are the simplest instructions for how to enable SSL/TLS in StayLinked to connect to 5250 and 3270 systems.

 First, on the Telnet host Entry within StayLinked you want to set the following Emulation Properties under Telnet Host Groups: